htcondor/htcondor/docs/misc-concepts/classad-mechanism.rst

    #.
 The logical operators && and \|\| operate on integers and reals.
       The zero value of these types are considered ``FALSE`` and non-zero values ``TRUE``.
    #.
-The operators are not strict, and exploit the "don’t care"
+The operators are not strict, and exploit the "don't care"
       properties of the operators to squash ``UNDEFINED`` and ``ERROR`` values when possible.
 For example, UNDEFINED && FALSE evaluates to ``FALSE``, but UNDEFINED \|\| FALSE evaluates to ``UNDEFINED``.